Beyond separability: convergence rate of vanishing viscosity approximations to mean field games via FBSDE stability: Introduction

-\quad The purpose of this paper is to provide a quantitative convergence rate of vanishing viscosity limits of the MFG \eqref{eq:mfg} with a general (non-separable) Hamiltonian.
-Previous work \cite{Tang2023b} studied the convergence rate of vanishing viscosity limits of MFGs with a separable Hamiltonian on the torus $\mathbb{T}^d$; see the end of Sections \ref{sc11} and Remark \ref{rk:comparison} for discussions.
-Now let us briefly describe our results: we prove under suitable conditions on the model parameters that for any compact set $\mathcal{K} \subseteq \mathbb{R}^d$,
+\quad The purpose of this paper is to provide a quantitative convergence rate to vanishing viscosity limit of the MFG \eqref{eq:mfg} with a general, possibly non-separable Hamiltonian.
+Previous work \cite{Tang2023b} has studied the convergence rate of vanishing viscosity limits of MFGs with a separable Hamiltonian on the torus $\mathbb{T}^d$; see the end of Sections \ref{sc11} and Remark \ref{rk:comparison} for discussions.
+Now let us briefly describe our results: we prove that under suitable conditions on the model parameters, for any compact set $\mathcal{K} \subseteq \mathbb{R}^d$,

-for some constant $C_{\mathcal{K}}$ growing at most linearly in the diameter of $\mathcal{K}$.
-In other words, $u^{\beta} \rightarrow u$ at a rate of $O(\beta)$ in the topology of uniform convergence on compact sets (Theorem \ref{main_result}), which matches with the convergence rate from the classical viscosity theory of HJ equations.
-As intermediary steps, we prove that $\rho_t^\beta$ and $\nabla u^\beta$ converge at the same rate of $\mathcal{O}(\beta)$ in the $1$-Wasserstein and $L^{\infty}([0, T] \times \mathbb{R}^d)$ metrics, respectively (Corollary \ref{convergence_of_rho} and Theorem \ref{convergence_of_gradient}).
-Our analysis does not specifically require the Lasry-Lions or displacement monotonicity condition; see Remark \ref{rk:comparison} for a discussion.
-We also show how to apply our result to varied problems, such as particle system approximations and policy iteration for solving MFGs, in Section \ref{sc5}.
+for some constant $C_{\mathcal{K}}$.
+Under certain regularity conditions, we can show that $C_\mathcal{K}$ grows at most quadratically in the diameter of $\mathcal{K}$.
+In other words, $u^{\beta} \rightarrow u$ at a rate of $\mathcal{O}(\beta)$ in the topology of uniform convergence on compact sets (Theorem \ref{main_result}), which matches the convergence rate from the classical viscosity theory of Hamilton-Jacobi equations.
+As intermediary steps, we prove: (1) when the initial condition is bounded, $\nabla u^\beta$ converges to $\nabla u$ at a rate of $\mathcal{O}(\beta)$ in the $L^{\infty}([0, T] \times U)$ metric, for any large enough bounded set $U \subseteq \mathbb{R}^d$ (Theorem \ref{convergence_of_gradient}), as well as in the $L^2(\rho_t)$ metric, uniformly in $t$ (Corollary \ref{cor:L2_convergence_of_grad_ubeta}), and (2) $\rho_t^\beta$ converges to $\rho_t$ in the $2$-Wasserstein distance (Corollary \ref{convergence_of_rho}).
+Our analysis specifically requires neither the Lasry-Lions nor the displacement monotonicity condition; see Remark \ref{rk:comparison} for a discussion.
+In Section \ref{sc5}, we also show how to apply our result to various problems, such as particle system approximations and policy iteration for solving MFGs.